Policy Brief Development Process

 Fast-Track Priority Areas

 There is also an option for fast-track review of proposed policy briefs on priority topic areas, identified by APHA as critical gaps in the Association’s Policy Briefs and/or emerging policies within public health.
+Only proposed policy briefs on identified Policy Brief Priority Areas (PDF) can be fast-tracked.

 Given their priority to the Association, these proposed Policy Briefs have a fast-track option for adoption.
 They may be submitted for consideration at the Mid-Year Meeting or Annual Meetings of the Governing Council or to the Executive Board for adoption between meetings of the Governing Council.
 A maximum of five (5) proposed Policy Briefs can be developed annually through the fast-track option.
 In addition to following the proposed policy brief authorship guidelines, to be considered for the fast-track priority option, author teams must do the following:

-• The lead author must complete an online training on writing a proposed policy brief and affirm the completion of this task (Training materials will be available shortly)
+• The lead author must complete an online training on writing a proposed policy brief and affirm the completion of this task

 • They will work with the Evidentiary Review Committee and APHA staff members to identify key literature on priority topics.